neondatabase/website/content/docs/guides/prisma.md

 If you encounter this error, try disabling connection pooling for your Neon project.
 See [Configure connection pooling](../../connect/connection-pooling/#configure-connection-pooling).

-For more information, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).
+For more information about this issue, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).
 </Admonition>

 To configure a shadow database: